Itminan30/git-practice/help.md

-This is the first test line for merge conflict.
+This is the first test lines for merge conflicts.